joncraig/TD_CameraProjectorCalibration/README.md

 # TD_CameraProjectorCalibration
+## Hacking this project...
+Modifying this to just create a lens calibration tool

+---
+## Was

 A TouchDesigner add-on that calibrates a camera + projector pair using OpenCV.
 Port of https://github.com/cyrildiagne/ofxCvCameraProjectorCalibration

 ![Circle Grid Found](example.jpg)